saatvik333/hyprland-dotfiles/README.md

 A comprehensive, modern, rust-powered Hyprland 🍚 with a focus on featuring automated theme management, dynamic wallpaper integration, and seamless workflow optimization.

+>[!NOTE]
+>I've switched from Hyprland to Niri, so this repository will no longer be actively maintained.
+>
+>For people interested in trying out my Niri configuration: [niri-dotfiles](https://github.com/saatvik333/niri-dotfiles)
 ## Overview

 This configuration provides a complete desktop environment built around Hyprland with intelligent automation systems.
 The setup includes dynamic theme synchronization across all applications, animated wallpaper support, and a modular script architecture for system management.